FAQ: Water and Sewer Rates

 How do our water and sewer rates compare with other communities?

-- Water rates — higher than the median by $1.78 for in-town rates and by $5.89 for out-of-town rates
+- Water rates — higher than the median by $8.38 for in-town customers and by $22.32 for out-of-town customers

 Why are our rates higher than those of some surrounding communities?

-Critical Savings Level — Because small towns deal with smaller amounts of gross funds, they need larger savings levels to be fiscally sound and to satisfy criteria established by bond rating agencies.
+In addition, because small towns deal with smaller amounts of gross funds, they need larger savings levels to be fiscally sound and to satisfy criteria established by bond rating agencies that assess the town’s creditworthiness.
 A reasonable savings level — also called “fund balance” or “retained earnings” — for a utility is critical to ensure the town does not have cash flow problems and can handle unexpected revenue shortfalls, expenditure overruns and emergencies.
-The town believes dropping below three months of the annual budget, or 25 percent, is dangerous.
+Town policy recommends maintaining an undesignated fund balance of 20 to 60 percent of annual operating expenditures.

 Where does the money we pay for water and sewer service go?